Sammed98/BPlusTree-Python/README.md

 # BPlusTree - Python
-Insert, detele and search funtions are implemented.
+Insert, delete and search funtions are implemented.